 D is incorrect.
-The supervisor's conduct suggests that he may have discriminated against Naira because she is Native American when he refused to allow her to register for the training program.
+The supervisor's conduct suggests that he may have discriminated against Naira because she is Native American when he refused to allow her to register for the manager training program.
 However, the supervisor's comment stereotyping Native Americans working on reservations is not sufficiently severe or frequent to constitute illegal harassment.
 To the extent this comment shows bias against Native-Americans, however, it may be further evidence that the supervisor refused to allow her into the training program for an unlawful reason.

-8. Rosa spends her summers working on a fruit farm.
-The farm owner docks her pay whenever she is late for work, but allows non-Mexican workers to make up the time at the end of the day.
+- 8. Rosa spends her summers working on a fruit farm.
+The farm owner docks her pay whenever she is late for work, but allows Haitian workers to make up the time at the end of the day.
 Rosa believes the farm owner treats her differently because she is from Mexico.
 A friend tells Rosa to call the EEOC for help, but she is afraid because she is an undocumented worker.
-Can the EEOC help Rosa?
+Can the EEOC help Rosa? - A. No. Undocumented workers are not protected by United States anti-discrimination laws. - B. No. The farm owner has a right to dock Rosa's pay if she is late for work. - C. No. Rosa is only a seasonal employee, so she is not protected by the federal anti-discrimination laws.

-- A. No. Undocumented workers are not protected by United States antidiscrimination laws. - B. No. The farm owner has a right to dock Rosa's pay if she is late for work. - C. No. Rosa only works for the fruit farm on a seasonal basis, so she is not protected by the federal anti-discrimination laws. - D. Yes.
+D. Yes.
 Rosa may have been the victim of wage discrimination because of her national origin.
 EEOC can help Rosa even if she is an undocumented worker.